 Natalie on the Screen

 Natalie's film career has had plenty of bumps along the way, jumping back and forth between amazing dramatic performances to gaudy romantic comedies targeted towards brainless thirteen-year-old girls.
 Her resume isn't very long to begin with, but she's certainly formed a commendable list over the past decade.
 Debuting as the wannabe, teenage assassin in "Leon: The Professional," Natalie quickly proved to critics that she wasn't afraid of snatching up juicy, but risque roles.
 She followed up her critically acclaimed performance with smaller roles as teenage eye candy in "Heat" and the much underrated "Beautiful Girls."
 Her most important role of her career is certainly not her best, but after winning the role of Queen Amidala in George Lucas' prequel trilogy to the original "Star Wars" series, Natalie was prodded into the limelight as a genuine star.
-More recently, Natalie wowed audiences in the Oscar-nominated "Cold Mountain," and then went on to co-star in the Zach Braff-directed film, "Garden State," giving one of the best performances of the year and of her short career.
+Then Natalie wowed audiences in the Oscar-nominated "Cold Mountain," and then went on to co-star in the Zach Braff-directed film, "Garden State," giving one of the best performances of the year and of her career.

 "I'm going to college.
 I don't care if it ruins my career.
 I'd rather be smart than a movie star."